top of page

 Richard is a New Zealander currently living in Sydney, Australia.
 He started learning the pipes at 13 – along with Alistair Duthie, former Pipe Major of the Royal Highland Regiment The Black Watch – at St Andrews College in Christchurch and subsequently played for the New Zealand Scottish Regiment RNZAC, as did his father Colin McGregor, QSM.

-Richard has played at thousands of events around the world including military parades (including Horse Guards parade and Buckingham Palace), competitions, highland gatherings, concerts, corporate events and recently piped the Clans into the Sydney 2019 Edinburgh Military Tattoo.
+Richard has played at hundreds of events around the world including military parades (including Horse Guards parade and Buckingham Palace), competitions, highland gatherings, concerts, corporate events and recently piped the Clans into the Sydney 2019 Edinburgh Military Tattoo.
 He is currently the proprietor of sydneybagpipers.com.au, a member of the Clan Gregor Society Council, and the official ANZ Society piper.

 McGregor Tartan.gif